theintencity/rtclite/README.md

 ![rtclite](https://raw.githubusercontent.com/theintencity/rtclite/master/assets/logo-rtclite.png)

 This project aims to create an open source repository of light weight implementations of real-time communication (RTC) protocols and applications.
-In a nutshell, it contains reference implementations, prototypes and sample applications, mostly written in Python, of various RTC standards defined in the IETF, W3C and elsewhere, e.g., RFC 3261 (SIP), RFC 3550 (RTP), RFC 3920 (XMPP), RTMP, etc.
+In a nutshell, it contains reference implementations, prototypes and sample applications, mostly written in Python 3, of various RTC standards defined in the IETF, W3C and elsewhere, e.g., RFC 3261 (SIP), RFC 3550 (RTP), RFC 3920 (XMPP), RTMP, etc.